enielrodriguez/lenovo-conservation-mode-switcher/README.md

 <br>

 # Conservation Mode Switcher
 KDE Plasma widget to turn on/off the battery conservation mode in compatible systems.
+**Please make sure that your hardware has this feature of limiting the battery charge.**

 ## Install